 Home Renovation Savings Program Ontario 2026

-Up to $12,000 for a qualifying cold-climate heat pump.
+Up to $7,500 for a cold-climate air-source heat pump, or $12,000 for ground-source/geothermal.
 No income test.
 Most rebates require no energy assessment.
-Replaces the legacy Enbridge HER+ program.
+Replaces the legacy Enbridge HER+ (closed Dec 31 2025) program.

 The program at a glance